 1. Pretty in Lots and Lots of Pink

-This girly powered color has been used for decades in the web designing industry, but not to the extent that it becomes the main concept of a page.
+This girly-powered color has been used for decades in the web designing industry, but not to the extent that it becomes the main concept of a page.
 Pink has grown more into just a splash in the color wheel.
 Most websites now use pink palettes as their main ingredient in cooking a very unique and powerful web page, all thanks to the concept of Tumblr Pink.
 From salmon to ashy rose, this wonderful color trend has been dubbed “Millenium Pink” and has been considered to reach its peak by many users and viewers alike back in 2016.
-Whoever thought a lady color will be so strong in the market?
+Who thought a lady color would be so strong in the market?

 2. The Bold and the Brightly Beautiful

 Bold and Bright color concepts are also a big trend today for web designers.
 It started back in 2014 and is still doing well today in 2018.
 Actually, web designers have realized that bold colors are attracting and pleasing more eyes on the market today.
-Furthermore, brands, big and small, are considering more eye-catching and enticing bold and bright colors that is why it is such a big trend today.
-From flat colors to a much accepted and appreciated upgraded version, bold and bright colors will remain and continue to be one of the best choices for web designers.
+Furthermore, brands, big and small, are considering more eye-catching and enticing bold and bright colors, which is why it is such a big trend today.
+From flat colors to a much-accepted and appreciated upgraded version, bold and bright colors will remain and continue to be one of the best choices for web designers.

 3. Grateful Gradients